 This solution relies on the availability of SUCI mechanism.
 If the 5GS or the UE does not support the SUCI mechanism, the solution cannot work.

+If AUTS is encrypted, it is clear that the adversary cannot obtain any information about SQNMS, so the solution can also address key issue #4.1.